scil/LaravelFly/readme.md

 Make sure `extension=swoole.so` in php  config file for cli, not  fpm or apache.
 2. `composer require "scil/laravel-fly":"dev-master"`
 3. optional:`composer require --dev "eaglewu/swoole-ide-helper:dev-master"` , which is useful in IDE development.
-4. If the users of your website would upload files to your server, edit composer.json
-    1. Add `vendor/bin/hack-laravel-for-laravelfly` to 'post-install-cmd' and 'post-update-cmd'
-    2. If necessary, manually execute "vendor/bin/hack-laravel-for-laravelfly" .

 ## Config